donaldlin30/donaldlin30.github.io/_pages/about.md

 Before UMich, I graduated from [Davidson College](https://www.davidson.edu/) with a Bachelor of Science in Computer Science and Mathematics.
 I was advised by Prof. [Raghu Ramanujan](https://www.davidson.edu/people/raghu-ramanujan) and Prof. [Yan Zhuang](https://yanzhuang.name/).
 At Davidson, I have worked in reinforcement learning and decision-making, and explored applications in nuclear physics and chess.
 For more details, please refer to the [`projects`](https://donaldlin30.github.io/projects/) section.

+In my free time, I enjoy playing a variety of sports and capturing moments through photography.
+Check out some of my photography pieces [here](https://donaldlin30.github.io/photography/)!

 Please feel free to [email](mailto:dxinlin@umich.edu) me at `dxinlin [at] umich [dot] edu` for any questions, or just to say hi!